A surprising number of folks find your blog while they are cruising the Web.

 8. Choose your headline carefully.

 This is probably the toughest challenge you will have.
-So much can be said about the importance of a catchy headline that I have written a whole book on that topic alone.
+So much can be said about the importance of a catchy headline that we have written an extensive blog post on that topic alone.

 In a nutshell, write your headline for your reader, not the search engines.
 (You can always go into the backend and craft a headline with the words people may be using in their google searches.)